Have your say

 Legal overview of sustainability measures [PDF, 287 KB]

 Submissions are public information

-Submissions made become public information.
-People can ask for copies of submissions under the Official Information Act 1982 (OIA).
-The OIA says we must make submissions available unless we have a good reason for withholding it.
-That is explained in sections 6 and 9 of the OIA.
+People can also ask for copies of submissions under the Official Information Act 1982 (OIA).
+The OIA says we must make the content of submissions available unless we have good reason for withholding it.
+Those reasons are detailed in sections 6 and 9 of the OIA.

-Tell us if you think there are grounds to withhold specific information in any submissions you have made.
-Reasons might include that it's commercially sensitive or it's personal information.
-However, any decision Fisheries New Zealand makes to withhold information can be reviewed by the Ombudsman, who may tell us to release it.
+If you think there are grounds to withhold specific information from publication, make this clear in your submission or contact us.
+Reasons may include that it discloses commercially sensitive or personal information.
+However, any decision MPI makes to withhold details can be reviewed by the Ombudsman, who may direct us to release it.